-32. When performing the procedures required by paragraphs 31L or 31R, the practitioner shall consider at least the following factors: (Ref: Para.
-A80–A85)
+34. When performing the procedures required by paragraphs 33L or 33R, the practitioner shall consider at least the following factors: (Ref: Para.
+A84–A89)

-(a) The possibility of intentional misstatement in the GHG statement; (Ref: Para.
-A80–A82)
+(a) The likelihood of intentional misstatement in the GHG statement; (Ref: Para.
+A84–A86)

-(b) The possibility of non-compliance with the provisions of those laws and regulations generally recognized to have a direct effect on the content of the GHG statement; (Ref: Para.
-A83)
+(b) The likelihood of non-compliance with the provisions of those laws and regulations generally recognized to have a direct effect on the content of the GHG statement; (Ref: Para.
+A87)

-(c) The possibility of omission of a potentially significant emission; (Ref: Para.
-A84 (a))
+(c) The likelihood of omission of a potentially significant emission; (Ref: Para.
+A88(a))

 (d) Significant economic or regulatory changes; (Ref: Para.
-A84 (b))
+A88(b))